qorix-group/process_description/process/folder_templates/modules/module_name/component_name/docs/architecture/chklst_arc_inspection.rst

       - Is the traceability from software architectural elements to requirements, and other level architectural elements (e.g. component to interface) established according to the "Relations between the architectural elements" as described in :need:`doc_concept__arch_process`?
       - automated
-      - race should be checked automatically by tool support in the future.
+      - Trace should be checked automatically by tool support in the future.
 Will be removed from the checklist once the requirement (:need:`Correlations of the architectural building blocks <gd_req__arch_build_blocks_corr>`) is implemented.
 Refer to `Tool Requirements <https://eclipse-score.github.io/docs-as-code/main/internals/requirements/requirements.html>`_ for the current status.
       -
       -
       -